‘Apex Legends’ Season 2 Bringing New Legend, Weapon, Mode, in July

 “Apex Legends” is getting its 10th Legend, a new weapon, a new mode, and an improved battlepass, as detailed during EA Play on Saturday.

-First up, the battle royale game brings new Legend, Wattson, to players.
+First up, the battle royale game brings a new support Legend, Natalie “Wattson” Paquette, to players.

 There’s also a new weapon called the L-Star.
 It’s a powerful Care Package weapon players can look forward to in Season 2.